Surgalign Holdings Inc. (SRGA) on Track to Reach $5.00 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.30% loss in the last 1 month and extending the period to 3 months gives it a -7.32%, and is -6.56% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.83% over the week and 10.42% over the month.
+The stock witnessed a -16.33% loss in the last 1 month and extending the period to 3 months gives it a 1.65%, and is 6.96% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.11% over the week and 10.00% over the month.

 Surgalign Holdings Inc. (SRGA) Analyst Forecasts